The Testing Process

 Psychological evaluation is a time-intensive process that typically takes several

 weeks from intake to feedback session.
-It is typical for the process to take several hours across multiple appointments, depending on what the evaluation is for.
+It is typical for testing to take several hours across multiple appointments, depending on what the evaluation is for.
 Please plan accordingly.

 My fee for psychological and comprehensive learning evaluations is $200 per hour.
 A deposit of $500 is due 48 hours prior to the first testing session.
 Any remaining balance is due at the feedback session, during which I will review your results and release your report.